Skip to main content

 DNA is important because it stores genetic information, guides development and functioning, and allows for inheritance and evolution.

-Which statement about the polarity of DNA strands is true?
+• What is true about the polarity of DNA strands?

 DNA strands have polarity, with one end being 5' (phosphate group) and the other end being 3' (hydroxyl group).